joey-peh/Personal-Trading-Journal/README.md

 | Frontend | HTML, CSS, Vanilla JS |
 | Backend | Node.js, Express |
 | Storage | Flat file (`.txt`) |

+---

+## 🛑 Stopping the Server

+To stop the server at any time, press `Ctrl + C` in your terminal.

+---

 ## 📄 License